zliucz/animate-your-word/README.md

 By default, a 24-frame video will be generated, requiring about 28GB of VRAM.
 If there is not enough VRAM available, the number of frames can be reduced by using the `--num_frames` parameter.

-If your animation remains the same with the original letter's shape or deviate too much from the original letter shape, please set a lower/higher `--perceptual_weight`.
+If your animation remains the same with/deviates too much from the original letter's shape, please set a lower/higher `--perceptual_weight`.

 If you want the animation to be less/more geometrically similar to the original letter, please set a lower/higher `--angles_w`.

 If you want to further enforce appearance consistency between frames, please set a higher `--transition_weight`.
-But please note that this will reduce the motion amplitude.
+But please keep in mind that this will reduce the motion amplitude.

 Small visual artifacts can often be fixed by changing the `--seed`.